Skip to main content

 Challenges or Concerns with the Property Tax Freeze

-One of the major issues we’re seeing right now with the Missouri tax freeze is getting up-to-date information.
+One of the major issues we’re seeing with the Missouri tax freeze right now is getting up-to-date information.
 Each county sets its own program rules and application procedures.
 We hope this article helps create additional understanding and knowledge.

 What NextGen Wealth is Doing About the Property Tax Freeze

-Earlier this year, we started sending out information in our weekly newsletter (you can subscribe here) and notifying clients.
+We'll continue sending out information in our weekly newsletter (you can subscribe here) and notifying clients.
 For many of our clients, this tax freeze doesn’t change their lives dramatically but helps control a variable in their financial plans.
 However, there’s no need to miss out on potentially significant future tax savings.

 Share This Article

-Free Retirement Checkup™
+Retirement Checkup™

-Our free checkup will show you step-by-step how to reduce taxes, invest smarter, and optimize retirement income.
+Our checkup will show you step-by-step how to reduce taxes, invest smarter, and optimize retirement income.

 We want you to know exactly how we can help before you pay us a single dollar.